jona-sassenhagen/leselini/dev_plan.md

 ## 8. Dynamic All-Images Game

-Any image in the root `images/` folder is auto-included in a dynamic quiz—no CLI/YAML loader needed.
+Any image in the root `images/` folder is auto-included in both dynamic quizzes—no CLI/YAML loader needed.

+The landing page displays two dynamic cards:
+- "All Images" → word-match dynamic quiz
+- "Image Match" → image-match dynamic quiz

 Use:
 ```